 In some female athletes, the synergistic effects of excessive exercise and disordered eating cause severe suppression of GnRH, leading to low estradiol levels.
-The female athletic triad, as defined by the American College of Sports Medicine, is characterized by disordered eating, amenorrhea, and osteoporosis.
+The female athletic triad, as defined by the American College of Sports Medicine, is characterized by low energy availability with or without disordered eating, amenorrhea, and osteoporosis.
 A 2009 study by DeSouza et al found that about half of exercising women could be amenorrheic.

 Anorexia nervosa is a serious psychiatric disease with severe medical complications including primary amenorrhea (15%), osteopenia (52%), and osteoporosis (35%).

 Functional causes of amenorrhea include severe chronic disease, rapid weight loss, malnutrition, depression or other psychiatric disorders, recreational drug abuse, and psychotropic drug use.